-Shortcut: Place the mouse cursor over a person and press CTRL-G, to change the person’s gender.
+Shortcut: (Gender): To change the person’s gender, place the mouse cursor over a person and press CTRL-G.

-Shortcut: Place the mouse cursor over a person and press CTRL-R, then click on another person to define a new relationship between the two.
-Press SHIFT-CTRL-R to define a new consanguinous relationship.
+Shortcut (Relationship): To define a new consanguineous relationship, place the mouse cursor over a person and press CTRL-R, then click on another person to define a new relationship between the two.
+Press SHIFT-CTRL-R to define a new consanguineous relationship.

 If two people of the same sex are combined in a relationship, the connecting line is drawn in red.